TS-OSINT/OSINT-portfolio/portfolio/osint-case-studies/anonymised-case-study-01.md

 No private, confidential, or non-public data was used.

 # Anonymised OSINT Case Study – Professional Background & Corporate Profile Review
+## Portfolio Note (Client Engagement – Verified, Restricted Disclosure)
+This case study is based on a real investigation conducted for a client.
+Findings were verified during the engagement using open sources and, where applicable, authoritative records.

+Due to client confidentiality requirements, this portfolio version is heavily anonymised and does not include direct source links, registry extracts, screenshots, or any identifying details that could enable re-identification of the subject or associated entities.

+This is an anonymised summary of methodology and conclusions, not the full client deliverable.

 Date of Completion: 09/12/2025
 Type of Report: Open-Source Background & Corporate Profile Assessment
 Data Sources: Public registries, professional platforms, open media archives, company publications, publicly available records.

 ## 1. Subject Overview (Anonymised)
 This assessment examines the publicly accessible professional background, career progression, and corporate affiliations of an anonymised senior executive operating in the engineering, life sciences, and pharmaceutical sectors.
+Unique career markers, dates, and location specifics have been intentionally generalised to prevent re-identification.

 All personal identifiers such as full name, address, date of birth, national identification numbers, and direct contact details have been removed.

 ## 2. Public Records Summary (Anonymised)
+## Evidence Types Used (Anonymised)
+Verification during the engagement relied on triangulation across:
+- Public corporate registry records (director/officer confirmations)
+- Corporate websites and leadership pages (including archived versions where available)
+- Company publications and press releases
+- Professional platforms (employment history and public posts), cross-checked against independent sources
+- Open media archives and adverse media keyword screening

 ### 2.1 Professional Online Presence
 Public records indicate that the subject maintains: